-4.9.
+4.4.
 Payment Plans

 An installment payment plan is available for continuing VIU on-ground academic program students who cannot complete full tuition payments by the deadline and wish to finance their tuition through monthly installments.
 New students are not eligible for the installment plan.
 VIU does not offer a payment plan option for the 7-week ESL program.
 Payments for other fees cannot be deferred.
-The Payment Plan Agreement Form is available at the Accounting Office.
-This agreement must be signed and submitted before the first installment due date.
+Students must apply for a tuition payment plan each semester from the student portal before the deadline.
 The installment fee is \$30 per installment and this fee is non-refundable.

-Failure to pay the outstanding balance will result in an academic and financial hold, a late fee of 3% of the balance due per month (up to \$500 for a semester), and normal university collection activity.
+Failure to pay any outstanding balance will result in an academic and financial hold, a late fee of 3% of the balance due per month (up to \$500 for a semester), and normal university collection activity.
 The payment plan (if there is one) will be automatically changed to the next payment plan if the student fails to pay an installment and the late fee for more than one month after the initial due date.
 For example, VIU will charge an additional installment fee along with the appropriate late fee.
 Failure to pay by the end of the semester will prevent students from being eligible to apply for a payment plan in future semesters.

-4.10.
+4.5.
 Cancellation and Refund Policy

-If a student elects to drop one or more courses, or withdraw from the university, the following refund schedule will be used to determine any outstanding financial obligation for which the student may be responsible:
+If a student elects to drop one or more courses or withdraw from the university, the following refund schedule will be used to determine any outstanding financial obligation for which the student may be responsible:

-Last Date of Attendance Tuition refund amount Up to the last day of add/drop period 100% of the semester tuition After the add/drop and through 25% of the semester 50% of the semester tuition Through 50% of the semester 25% of the semester tuition After 50% of the semester No refund will be issued
+Last Date of Attendance Tuition Refund Amount Up to the last day of add/drop period 100% of the semester tuition After the add/drop and through 25% of the semester 50% of the semester tuition Through 50% of the semester 25% of the semester tuition After 50% of the semester No refund will be issued